Hendrix-CS/csci150/homework/loop-string-reading.md

-CSCI 150 HW: function, while loop, and string reading practice
+CSCI 150 HW: function, loop, and string reading practice
 --------------------------------------------------------------

 *Due: Monday, February 26*

-XXX Take off list exercises (save them in another file) XXX Make a more complex function example, requiring tracing the stack.

 To receive full credit, for each exercise you should do the following: